yienge/Scrapy_test_project/README.md

 * scrapy genspider -t crawl dmhy dmhy.org : create your spider from template
 * scrapy crawl dmhy : start crawling data
 * scrapy crawl dmhy -s LOG_FILE=my_scrapy.log

+## Required:

+* To use query functionality, you need to install elasticsearch first.
+Please download it from http://www.elasticsearch.org/
+* Once you have installed elasticsearch, run the scrapy project, and then the data will be imported into elasticsearch.